 We are asking readers to contribute to this post – please comment in line or send directly to me email@example.com.

 The Coronavirus continues to cause serious damage to humanity: loss of life, employment, and economic opportunity.
 In an effort to restart economic activity, governments at every level, local, regional, and national, have been working on a phased approach to re-opening.
-However, with re-opening comes a substantial risk of outbreaks (see a map of outbreaks across the world).
+However, with re-opening comes a substantial risk of outbreaks.
 Epidemiological studies are showing that shutdowns have been effective in preventing contagion, and recent reports from the United States indicate that some areas are reversing course back to a shutdown.

 Why Contact Tracing?